Mary-muriga/my-projects/README.md

 ---
 # Project Description
-This is an application used to display random meals to help people plan their meals easily.
+This is an application made in Javascript and an external API used to display random meals to help people plan their meals easily.
 It contains the meal name, meal category, image, ingredients and instructions for preparing.

 ---
 # Project setup instruction

 # live site links on Github
 # copyright $ license